VidathDissanayake/notes/tools/hacking/webapp/burpsuite/modules/proxy/setting up HTTPS.md

 We have to manually add the CA certificate to our list of trusted certificate authorities.

 We need to,
-1. Get the certificate.
+1. Download the certificate.
-2. Import the cer
+2. Import the certificate to the browser.

+First, with the proxy activated, head to [http://burp/cert](http://burp/cert); this will download a file called `cacert.der`.

+Then find the place where you can upload the certificate in your browser (search in settings/preferences) and upload it as a Trusted Certificate Authority certificate.